Carroll Kendrick (minister): Early life and education

 Carroll Kendrick was born on December 29, 1815, in Maury County, Tennessee.
 He lived in Alabama, Kentucky, and Texas before moving to California.
 His brother was fellow Christian Church minister Allen Kendrick.
 His parents were Jesse Kendrick and Mary Jane Parker Kendrick.
 His parents were divorced in Tippah County, Mississippi in 1841.
 His father Jesse Kendrick moved to Miller County, Missouri.
 His mother was a sister of Daniel Parker, noted predestinarian Baptist minister.
 His grandfather was John Parker, who was killed in the Fort Parker massacre.
 His nephew and namesake was politician Carroll Kendrick.
 Kendrick married Mary Wade Forbes near Stanford, Kentucky, on October 15, 1840.
 They had nine children.
-Kendrick was educated at Bacon College (now Transylvania University), Harrodsburg, Kentucky, and received an honorary M.A. from Franklin College of Nashville, Tennessee.
+Kendrick was educated at Bacon College (now Transylvania University), Harrodsburg, Kentucky, and received an honorary M.A. from Franklin College.

 He moved to Texas in 1851 as a missionary and supported his family by farming, practicing medicine, and preaching.
 Kendrick was a prominent revivalist and was largely responsible for beginning the practice of holding camp meetings for Christian churches in Texas; he conducted meetings through East Texas and on the Western frontier.
 He lived at Palestine, Salado, Bryan, and Bastrop.
 He moved to Oakland, California in 1874, before moving to Southern California in 1879.